hcheng826/fhenix-dark-forest/README.md

 - Planetary Resources: Planets could yield unique resources, such as ancient alien artifacts or energy-rich minerals, with varying effects on spaceship advancement and combat capabilities.
 - Planet trace: player can see the planet is landed by other players before

+## Smart contract

+### Overview
+DarkForestFHE is a blockchain-based game that leverages Fully Homomorphic Encryption (FHE) to create a private, strategic space exploration game.
+Two players navigate spaceships through a 128x128 grid, claiming planets and engaging in combat, all while keeping their positions and actions encrypted.

+### FHE Relevance
+- **Privacy Preservation**: Player positions, tech levels, and actions are encrypted, preventing information leakage.
+- **On-chain Computations**: Game logic is executed on encrypted data, allowing for complex interactions without revealing sensitive information.
+- **Secure State Updates**: Game state changes (movement, planet claiming, combat) occur without exposing the underlying data.

+### Key Functions

+1. `initializeGame(address player1, address player2)`:
+   - Sets up the game board with encrypted spaceship positions and planet locations.

+2. `move(inEuint128 newX, inEuint128 newY)`:
+   - Allows players to move their spaceships using encrypted coordinates.
+   - Checks if the move is within the allowed range based on the player's tech level.

+3. `checkForPlanetClaim()`:
+   - Verifies if a player's position matches a planet's location and updates the game state accordingly.

+4. `checkForCombat()`:
+   - Determines if spaceships are within combat range and resolves combat based on tech levels.

+5. `queryVision(Permission calldata perm)`:
+   - Returns encrypted information about visible planets within a player's range.

+6. `getMySpaceship(Permission calldata perm)`:
+   - Allows a player to retrieve their encrypted spaceship coordinates.

+### FHE Operations
+- Utilizes `FHE.asEuint128`, `FHE.asEbool` for encryption.
+- Employs `FHE.add`, `FHE.sub`, `FHE.lt`, `FHE.gte`, `FHE.eq` for encrypted computations.
+- Uses `FHE.select` for conditional operations on encrypted data.
+- Implements `FHE.req` for encrypted requirement checks.

+This smart contract demonstrates the power of FHE in creating a fully on-chain game with privacy-preserving mechanics, enabling complex gameplay without compromising player information.

 ## Findings, feedback during the developments
 Wanted to include this section to provide some feedbacks and nuances in terms of developer experience, as I believe it is quote a part of the purpose for sponsoring the hackathon